 By Ann Forsyth (drafting, conceptual issues and formulae, some comments and GIS approach text); Joel Koepp and Jason Zimmerman (GIS Steps and the rest of the comments and GIS approach text for versions up to 3.1) and Ed D'Sousa (substantial revisions for version 4.0 including notes on the need to test protocols where needed).
-David Van Riper updated some measures for ArcGIS versions 9.1 and 9.2.
+David Van Riper updated some measures for ArcGIS versions 9.1 through 9.3.

-Note: the main revision to this chapter following version 2.0 was to protocol 2.8, where steps were added; in version 2.2 additional information about sampling was added to protocol 2.3.
-In 3.0, the GIS steps in protocol 2.6 were substantially expanded.
-In versions 4.0 and 4.1, the measures were substantially updated to reflect ArcGIS version 9.1 and to streamline measurements.
+Note: the main revision to this chapter following version 2.0 was to protocol 2.8(where steps were added; in version 2.2).
+Additional information about sampling was also added to protocol 2.3.
+In version 3.0, the GIS steps in protocol 2.6 were substantially expanded.
+In versions 4.0 and 4.1 and 5.0, the measures were substantially updated to reflect ArcGIS version 9.1-9.3 and to streamline measurements.
+Only measures being used in the TREC-IDEA, EAT-III, and ECHO studies were updated.